sourcegraph/deploy-sourcegraph/README.dev.md

 ### Cutting a release

+> ⚠️ If you are using the Sourcegraph release tooling, this step will be done for you in the PR it creates.
+Learn more about the release process in [the handbook](https://about.sourcegraph.com/handbook/engineering/releases).

 The [GitHub Action "Update tags"](https://github.com/sourcegraph/deploy-sourcegraph/actions?query=workflow%3A%22Dispatch+update%22) is used to enforce semver constraints for Sourcegraph Docker images for appropriate release branches (`3.19`, etc).
 Click "Run workflow" and provide the necessary parameters to open a pull request.
 You can run the workflow locally as well:

 ```sh